Music copyright (synchronisation rights)

 There are usually contacts in Australia, even if the music is not Australian.
 Any decisions about fees or any other aspect of the project will need to be negotiated between you and the copyright holder.

 There is no central listing of copyright owners, as they are not required to be part of one, but there are various ways to look for the information.
-If you have enquiries about specific pieces of music, you may use the research facility provided by APRA AMCOS.
+If you have enquiries about specific pieces of music, you can use the research facility provided by APRA AMCOS.
 You can find this on the APRA AMCOS website.

 For more information on music copyright, please contact: